luminati-io/Shopee-dataset-samples/README.md

 <h2>What are the Shopee datasets use cases?</h2>

 <h3>1.
-Competitor Monitoring</h3>
+Pricing Optimization</h3>

-Keep a close watch on competitor locations, products, customer ratings, and reviews.
-Pinpoint areas where your listings and pricing can be optimized to surpass your competitors.
+Develop dynamic pricing models and craft a tailored pricing strategy by comparing Shopee products and categories with competitor offerings.

 <h3>2.
-Brand Perception</h3>
+Gap Analysis</h3>

-Gain insights into customer opinions about your brand and competitors.
-Detect shifts in consumer preferences and market trends, allowing you to adjust your strategy to maintain or enhance brand reputation.
+Spot inventory gaps in Shopee's product lineup, track rising demand for specific items, and uncover products gaining traction with consumers.

 <h3>3.
-Market Insights</h3>
+Market Strategy Refinement</h3>

-Uncover popular destinations and newly listed properties on Shopee to stay ahead of industry trends.
-Leverage Shopee data for in-depth market analysis, driving machine learning initiatives, and crafting innovative offerings.
+Utilize Shopee datasets for in-depth market strategy analysis, pinpointing key trends and shifts in customer preferences.

 <h2>Free access to web scraping tools and datasets for academic researchers and NGOs</h2>